mzazon/awesome-cloud-projects/aws/redshift-workload-isolation/redshift-workload-isolation.md

 5. Knowledge of IAM user groups and database user management
 6. Estimated cost: $50-200 per day for testing cluster (varies by instance type and region)

 > **Note**: This recipe uses manual WLM configuration for fine-grained control.
-For most use cases, automatic WLM is recommended, but manual WLM provides precise resource allocation control needed for multi-tenant isolation.
+AWS recommends automatic WLM for most use cases, but manual WLM provides precise resource allocation control needed for multi-tenant isolation scenarios.

 ## Preparation